Microsoft Project alternatives have been popping up ever since the software was introduced in 1984. 1984!

-In reality, Microsoft Project is meant for actual PMPs.
-And on today’s teams, many people aren’t professional project managers, but are building projects and teams.
+In reality, Microsoft Project is meant for actual PMPs and on today’s teams, many people aren’t professional project managers but are building projects and teams.
 They need uncomplicated tools to track their work with some flexibility for task management and collaboration.
-They need an alternative to Microsoft Project.
 And you’ll definitely find a workable solution from the options listed below.

 Here are some of the benefits of Workzone:

 - Project dashboard provides a portfolio view of all the projects across the team